kawakode/lords-of-the-fey/README.md

 # Demo

-To see a live demo, visit [https://lotf--apsillers.repl.co/](https://lotf--apsillers.repl.co/).
-Note that some parts of the the code are very experimental, so please feel free to [file a bug report](https://github.com/apsillers/lords-of-the-fey/issues).
+A demo site is coming soon™.
+Note that some parts of the the code are very experimental, so please feel free to [file a bug report](https://github.com/kawakode/lords-of-the-fey/issues).

 # Features